kksgandhi/personal_site/transformational games.md

 Transformational games are an umbrella term for [[serious games]], [[educational games]], [[gwap|Games with a purpose]], etc.

+[[philosophical games]] do not require authorial intent, but transformational games do, and thus transformational games are a subset of philosophical games.

 [[transformational games - resources]]

 [[it's hard to evaluate transformational games|Unfortunately, transformational games are hard to study]]